 Over the last few years, the Office of Sustainability has partnered with The Columbia STEM Alliance and Columbia Public Schools to create a series of educational programs.
 The series emphasizes the connection between City services and programs; protection of resources, the environment, and the community; and personal choices.
-The focus of this programming is to teach citizens that they play a vital role in making a positive impact though simple changes in thought processes and behavior in their everyday lives.
+This programming helps community members see the vital role and positive impact in their everyday lives.
 Topics include: Litter Prevention, Our Local Waterways, City Recycling, Drinking Water and Energy Conservation, Our Local City Government.